CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 ^#^^#^ Installing user-written commands

-In addition to built in commands, Stata supports user-written programs, know as "ado-files"^[As we'll see in [a bit](#do-files), you can save Stata commands in a "do-file".
+In addition to built in commands, Stata supports user-written programs, know as "ado-files"^[As we'll see in [a bit][do-files], you can save Stata commands in a "do-file".
 While I've never seen an official definition, I tend to think of "ado" as "automatic do".].
 Once installed, these user-written programs operate identically to any built-in command, with the caveat that they may not be quite as polished or complete since they're volunteer written.
-Documentation is rarely up to [Stata standards](#stata-help) and often relegates details to a manuscript.
+Documentation is rarely up to [Stata standards][stata help] and often relegates details to a manuscript.

 We won't be covering any ado-files in these notes, but if you wanted to install a program named `newcommand`: